sarah-antillia/Tensorflow-Image-Segmentation-Augmented-Colon-Polyp/README.md

 shrinked,<br>
 sheared, <br>
 deformed <br>
-and distorted images and masksfrom the original images and masks in the folders specified by image_datapath and mask_datapath in
+and distorted images and masks from the original images and masks in the folders specified by image_datapath and mask_datapath in
 [train] and [eval] sections.<br>
 <pre>
 [train]